ngendah/vagrant-k8s/README.md

 * [Vagrant](https://developer.hashicorp.com/vagrant/docs/installation) installed on your local host.

-  At the moment the vagrant script requires virtualbox be also installed, but this requirement can easily be changed on the script, `Vagrantfile`.
+  At the moment the vagrant script requires virtualbox be installed.
+However this can easily be changed on the script, `Vagrantfile`.

 * [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) installed on your local host.

 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/#install-using-native-package-management) installed on your local host.
 This is optional.

-* Port `6443` is free on your local host, see troubleshooting, port forwarding.
+* Port `6443` is free on your local host, see troubleshooting port forwarding.

 #### Windows